Quality and Safety in Emergency Medicine

 Overview

 This course has the objective to share the quality and safety knowledge using interactive methods combining basic knowledge and workshops allowing discussion and group teamwork for proposing plan for improving quality and safety in trainees working environnement.
-The course is accredited with 7.5 CMEs by the EACCME®.
+The course will be submitted for CME accreditation by the EACCME®.

 Description of the methods :